BIRD OF THE WEEK: 3/4/2016

 Although much remains to be discovered about this parakeet's ecology, breeding appears to be communal, with incubation duties shared among several birds.
 The birds roost and nest primarily in natural tree cavities, with the main breeding season between November and March.

 Sign up for ABC's eNews to learn how you can help protect birds

 The stronghold of the El Oro Parakeet is Ecuador's Buenaventura Reserve, established in 1999 by ABC partner Jocotoco Foundation.
 Now encompassing 5,816 acres as a result of acquisitions supported by ABC and others, the reserve boasts a lodge and trail system where visitors can look for the parakeet and other threatened species, including the Long-wattled Umbrellabird.
 (More information on visiting Buenaventura can be found here.)

-In 2006 Jocotoco installed 39 nest boxes for the parakeets at Buenaventura, which were accepted almost immediately by the birds and have been successful in boosting their population.
+In 2006, Jocotoco installed 39 nest boxes for the parakeets at Buenaventura.
+The artificial nest sites were accepted almost immediately by the birds and have been successful in boosting their declining population.

 In 2016, ABC worked with World Land Trust to support the purchase of a 233-acre addition to the Buenaventura Reserve.
 The acquisition expanded the reserve from 5,583 acres (2,259 hectares) to 5,816 acres (2,354 hectares) and contributed to the creation of an ecological corridor that will connect Buenaventura to three proposed government reserves, encompassing an area 56 miles long.

 Donate to support ABC's conservation mission!